iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 - Tailwind is not a native API, so a build step is required.
 This means that there’s some extra overhead while creating a web page.
 - The "ugly" class name problem.
 Even Tailwind themselves state in the docs that it might not be the best solution at first sight.
 Messy HTML isn't just aesthetics.
 But it can be seen as technical debt that will make your styles harder to read and maintain.
   > Now I know what you’re thinking, **“this is an atrocity, what a horrible mess!”** and you’re right, it’s kind of ugly.
 In fact it’s just about impossible to think this is a good idea the first time you see it — you have to actually try it. **- Tailwind documentation**
 - Tailwind can’t do everything.
 This means that from time to time, you may have to add some inline styles or create some custom classes alongside Tailwind to get things done.
 With arbitrary values, you can use values that are not built into Tailwind like `border-b-[1px]` (a 1px border is not a default Tailwind value).
 Or with a custom theme, you can also extend or overwrite the default behaviour.
 You can even use CSS or SASS/LESS files alongside Tailwind.
 Is this terrible?
-Not really, but it does mean that Tailwind isn’t the silver bullet, yet.
+Not really, but it does mean that Tailwind might not be the silver bullet for you, just yet.
+Especially with a lot of custom styles, I find the Tailwind config file becoming harder to maintain.

 ### Quick tips